 - 6. The Head Teacher/Investigating Officer will, where necessary, talk to witnesses and take statements from others involved. - 7.
 If the complaint involves a pupil, the parent/carer should be contacted and, if interviewed, ideally a parent/carer should be present.
-In some cases this might not be possible and a member of staff with whom the pupil feels comfortable, for example, a learning mentor, should attend the interview.
-Parents should be told if their child is to be interviewed. - 8.
+In some cases, this might not be possible and a member of staff with whom the pupil feels comfortable, for example, a learning mentor, should attend the interview.
+If the complaint is about the conduct of a member of staff, it will be dealt with under the school's internal confidential procedures, as required by law. - 8.
 Confidentiality is important in securing the confidence of all concerned.
 Conversations and correspondence must be treated with discretion.
 However, the parties to a complaint should be aware that some information may have to be shared in order to carry out a thorough investigation. - 9.
 Once the Head Teacher/Investigating Officer has established all the relevant facts, they will provide a written response to you.
 This will give an explanation of the Head Teacher/Investigating Officer's decision and the reasons for it.
 If follow-up action is needed, the school will indicate, where appropriate, what they are proposing to do.
-You may be invited to a meeting to discuss the outcome. - 10.
+We may invite you to a meeting to discuss the outcome as part of our commitment to building and maintaining good relations with you. - 10.
 The school will aim to respond to formal complaints within 15 school days.
 If this is not possible the School will write to you to ensure you are kept informed of their progress in addressing their complaint. - 11.
 The decision at this stage will usually be final, however, if you are dissatisfied with the way in which the complaint was investigated at Stage 1 you may proceed to Stage 2, as described below.
 This should be done by writing to the Chair of Governors within 10 school days of receipt of the Stage 1 letter.